-2. Individual Development Plans
+3. Individual Development Plans

 a.
 Graduate students are strongly encouraged to create an individual development plan (IDP) and discuss their IDP with their major professor at least once per year.
-The graduate program coordinator leads an IDP workshop each fall semester to assist students with creating their IDP.
+The graduate program coordinator leads 1-2 IDP workshops each year to assist students with creating their IDP.